Kyleh2420/ESE224-MidtermProject/README.md

   * You can test the shop by adding coins to the player.
 Launch into the shop, then pause the program.
 In autos variables (Debug > Windows > Autos), change p1.balance to whatever you need.
 Then, press continue.
   * Changed player.setName back to string.
 Main.cpp now takes int he whole line using getline(), as opposed to just cin >>.
 Allows the user to use a space in their name.
   * Implemented framework of combat system
+#### 10/28
+ * Kyle
+   * Spilled alphabet soup all over main.cpp
+   * Added combat system - enemy now attacks player and player now attacks enemy
+   * Enemy combat is exited when the enemy dies
+   * Next steps: Detect when the player dies, then quit the game
+   * Next steps: Add loading file functionality
+   * Clean up user interface/comment all code, then start the project report
 # ESE224-MidtermProject

 Stony Brook University's ESE 224 Midterm Project